pcoet/pcoet.github.io/_posts/2019-12-03-ts-add-linting.md

 You may also want to add `eslint-config-airbnb-typescript` to your project.
 To add the airbnb rules, [follow these steps](https://www.npmjs.com/package/eslint-config-airbnb-typescript#i-use-eslint-config-airbnb-base-no-react-support).

+## (Optional) Enable ESLint in VS Code

+If you're using VS Code, you'll probably want to enable [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+This will give you linting intellisense in the editor, so you don't have to run the linter to get feedback.

 ## Next steps

 You now have a simple TypeScript project set up.
 Here are some things you could do next: